javascript-tutorial/server/README.md

 If you notice that, you usually can adjust the translation to make it shorter.
 Besides, most pictures have some extra space for longer text, so a slight increase doesn't harm.

-If your translated text absolutely must be longer, let me know, I can adjust the picture.
+If your translated string absolutely must be longer and doesn't fit, let me know, I can adjust the picture.

 ## Positioning